chrisbori/My-Online-Portfolio/index.md

 # My online portfolio
 Welcome to my online portfolio!

-This includes a taste of my talents with data analytics and coding, excluding my work with sensitive data.
-Most of the content comes from deliverables I produced for classes in my Masters, though some may have been for fun.
-Navigate through the navigation tabs to see some of my work with Tableau, DataWrapper, and Shorthand.
+This includes a taste of my talents with data analytics, problem solutioning, AI and coding, excluding my work with sensitive data.
+Most of the content comes from deliverables I produced for classes in my Masters, though some may be for fun.
+Browse through the navigation tabs to see some of my work with Tableau, DataWrapper, and Shorthand.
 I hope you enjoy! 😊

 * Visit my [LinkedIn](https://www.linkedin.com/in/candinob/)
 * Visit my [data story with Puerto Rico's Act 22](https://carnegiemellon.shorthandstories.com/whats-left-here-puerto-ricos-act-22/index.html)
 * Look at my [Resume](https://github.com/user-attachments/files/18633446/Christian.Andino.Borrero.Resume.docx)
-* Look at [Eval-AI](https://chrisbori.github.io/My-Online-Portfolio/eval-ai), a GenAI compliance framework
+* Look at [Eval-AI](https://chrisbori.github.io/My-Online-Portfolio/eval-ai), our GenAI compliance framework

 # About me